decent-im/prosody-modules/mod_rest/README.markdown

     `"composing"` (typing).

 `html`
-:   String with HTML allowing rich formating. **MUST** be contained in a
+:   String with HTML allowing rich formatting. **MUST** be contained in a
     `<body>` element.

 `oob_url`